 They work at least temporary or for some users, but in many cases also permanently.
 In any case they can attract more visitors to your site or at least get more eyeballs for your content shown or hosted in Google.

-I present to you simple ways to use Google Universal Search to appear at the top of the Google results.
+I present to you the simple ways to use Google Universal Search to appear at the top of the Google results.
 These Universal Search SEO techniques are often easier to implement an less time-consuming than conventional SEO.

 This one is one of the most common ways to appear above your competition on Google results.
 To appear here you need appearances in local directories and reviews.
 Sites like

 will be used as local citations.
 Incoming links do not suffice.
 Obviously it’s great for hotels and local businesses.
 The more reviews you get the higher you end up.

 Even in case Google does not show you on top (yet) you will benefit from the traffic of these sites.

 You are most likely already covered there and just have to claim your business.
 Otherwise other people will decide how you get presented to the public.